openhab/openhab-js/README.md

 triggers.DateTimeTrigger('MyDateTimeItem');
 ```

-You can use `null` for a trigger parameter to skip it‘s configuration.
+You can use `null` for a trigger parameter to skip its configuration.

 See [openhab-js : triggers](https://openhab.github.io/openhab-js/triggers.html) in the API documentation for a full list of all triggers.